w3c/specberus/README.md

 ## 7. Validation events

-For a given checking run, the event sink you specify will be receiving a bunch of events as indicated below.
+For a given checking run, the Specberus instance will fire events as indicated below.
 Events are shown as having parameters since those are passed to the event handler.

-- `done(rule-name)`: Fired when a specific rule has finished processing, including its asynchronous tasks.
+- `done(ruleName)`: Fired when a specific rule has finished processing, including its asynchronous tasks.
-- `err(error-name, data)`: Fired when an error is detected.
+- `err(rule, data)`: Fired when an error is detected.
 The `data` contains further details, that depend on the error but _should_ feature a `message` field.
-There can be multiple errors for a given rule.
-There cannot also be `ok` events but there can be `warning`s.
+There can be multiple errors for each rule.
-- `warning(warning-name, data)`: Fired for non-fatal problems with the document that may nevertheless require investigation.
-There may be several for a rule.
+- `warning(rule, data)`: Fired for non-fatal problems with the document that may nevertheless require investigation.
+There can be multiple warnings for each rule.
-- `info(info-name, data)`: Fired for additional information items detected by the validator.
+- `info(rule, data)`: Fired for additional information items detected by the validator.
-- `exception(message)`: Fired when there is a system error, such as a _File not found_ error. `message` contains details about this error.
+- `exception({ message })`: Fired when there is a system error, such as a _File not found_ error. `message` contains details about this error.
 All exceptions are displayed on the error console in addition to this event being fired.

+The `rule` object passed to `err`, `warning` and `info` events will always contain a `name` string, and may also contain `rule` and `section` strings.
+The `data` object passed to these events will contain `key` and `detailMessage` strings, and may also contain an `extra` object with additional fields.

 ## 8. Writing rules